jython/book/chapter11.rst

 working on a slightly complicated problem.
 In other words: Let's extrapolate.

-The point is, we know that the great majority of our projects can't be confined to just one file (i.e, one python module).
+The point is, we know that the great majority of our projects can't be confined to just one file (i.e., one python module).
 Even our very dumb example is starting to get unpleasant to read.
 And, when we realize that we need more than one module, we also realize we need to group our modules under a common umbrella, to keep it clear that our modules form a coherent thing together and